 Bardiya is also not the place where you can simply turn up and pick your accomodation and activities.
 It is better to arrange your accomodation beforehand and let them know what kind of activities you would like to do.

-If you have limited time and want all the comforts of set up and organized tours that you can arrange on the spot, Chitwan might be better.
+If you have limited time and want all the comforts of organized tours that you can arrange on the spot, Chitwan might be better.
 It is only 7 hours from Kathmandu and you will have a bigger choice of hotels and restaurants.
 Therefore it is also slightly cheaper.
 Just know you won’t be alone and that Chitwan is suffering from overtourism.